andrew-candela/crypto-tracker/README.md

 - hack away

 I've included `if __name__ == '__main__' ...` blocks in each of the
-files for the lambda functions.
+files for the lambda functions for convenience.
-This way you can invoke your code locally from the terminal if you want.

 ## Deploying to production